Premio Elena e Sergio Cumani

-The Premio Elena e Sergio Cumani is a Group 3 flat horse race in Italy open to thoroughbred fillies and mares aged three years or older.
+The Premio Elena e Sergio Cumani is a Listed flat horse race in Italy open to thoroughbred fillies and mares aged three years or older.
 It is run at Milan over a distance of 1,600 metres (about 1 mile), and it is scheduled to take place each year in September or October.

 The event is named in memory of Sergio Cumani, a ten-time champion trainer in Italy, and his wife Elena.
 It was formerly known as the Premio Bagutta, and for several years it was called the Premio Bagutta Memorial Sergio Cumani before being renamed the Premio Sergio Cumani.
 Elena Cumani's name was added to the title from the 2015 running.

+The race was previously Group 3.
+After 2023, the race is contested at Listed level.